 Overview

-The Mercosur standards association (In Spanish, Asociación Mercosur de Normalización or “AMN”) includes the standards setting bodies from Argentina, Brazil, Paraguay, and Uruguay.
-The AMN’s executive secretariat is located in San Paulo, Brazil and develops and harmonizes standards among the member countries.
+The Mercosur standards association (Asociación Mercosur de Normalización, AMN) is comprised of the standards setting bodies from Argentina, Brazil, Paraguay, and Uruguay and is located in Sao Paulo, Brazil.
 The AMN develops voluntary standards through 16 technical committees and harmonizes regional technical regulations with the Mercosur governments.
 Separate working groups for the telecommunications and healthcare sectors focus on industry specific regulations.
-Approved Mercosur regulations are not automatically applicable in each country; each country must adopt harmonized regulations for them to be applicable.
+Approved Mercosur regulations are not automatically applicable in each country; each country must adopt the given regulations for them to be applicable.
 The member countries generally adopt all Mercosur regulations, though at different speeds.

-LATU (In Spanish, Laboratorio Tecnológico del Uruguay) is the officially approved agency, which controls standards and quality control of imports and exports.
+LATU (Laboratorio Tecnológico del Uruguay) is the agency officially approved to control standards and quality control of imports and exports.
 A national quality committee reviews and recommends issuance of ISO 9000/9001 certificates, if warranted.
-A mix of standards exist in Uruguay.
-Recently, the Automotive Safety Standards Entity (UNASEV) adopted EU vehicle safety standards, however they are open to also incorporating automotive safety standards from the United States and other countries.
+A mix of standards exist in Uruguay; the Automotive Safety Standards Entity (UNASEV) is currently considering the adoption of EU vehicle safety standards.

 Testing, Inspection and Certification